billpmurphy/hask-archive/README.md

 ### Abstract Data Types

-Hask allows you to define Haskell-like algebraic datatypes, which are immutable objects with a fixed number of unnamed fields.
+Hask allows you to define algebraic datatypes, which are immutable objects with a fixed number of typed, unnamed fields.

 Here is the definition for the `Maybe` type: